 Have questions?
 Call us now at 475-277-1600 for a Free Case Evaluation.

 The harassing company pays our fees.

-According to the BBB, Puget Sound Collections, Inc. was incorporated in 1985 and started in 1987.
+They’re legit.
+According to the BBB, Puget Sound Collections, Inc. is a legitimate collection agency, incorporated in 1985 and started in 1987.
 However, the BBB initially established a profile page for PSC in 1964.
-PSC is listed as a collection agency.
 Buzzfile estimates PSC’s annual revenue at $3.4 million and the size of its staff at 30 employees.
 PSC indicates a founding date for PSC of 1996.

 According to its website, PSC is “a professional debt collection agency focused on exceptional client services and highest recovery rates.”
 PSC has been “headquartered in the state of Washington since 1960… and employs exceptionally well-qualified and experienced staff with expertise in all areas of collection… to deliver… results you want.”

 Puget Sound Collections offers collection services in three areas: collections, pre-collections, and pricing.
 PSC’s collections division offers collection calls and mailings; litigation services when requested by clients; expertise in all applicable laws, including objection handling and negotiations; analytics to determine propensity to pay; account segmentation and workflow based on propensity to pay; credit reporting; account scrubbing; bankruptcy confirmation, claim filing, and follow-up; probate verification, claim filing, and follow-up; online account access for clients; recovery reporting and statistics; and specialized call campaigns.